SupeRuier/awesome-active-learning/subfields/batch_mode.md

 Make sure the selected instances are more consistent to the true distribution.
 Many works in the [representativeness-impart sampling](subfields/pb_classification.md#representativeness-impart-sampling) could be considered as this batch selection approach.

+- Information Condensing Active Learning [2021]:
+  Measure the strength of the dependency between a candidate batch of points and the unlabeled set.

 ## Directly learn from the trajectories

 Applying the non-batch selection multiple times would provide a trajectory with minimum information overlap.